Dilip Kumar undergoes successful pleural aspiration procedure, likely to be discharged tomorrow | Entertainment

 - India

-Screen icon Dilip Kumar, who was admitted to a hospital here following complaints of breathlessness, on Wednesday underwent a successful pleural aspiration procedure, according to the actor's family friend.

-The 98-year-old actor is under treatment at the suburban Khar-based Hinduja Hospital, a non-COVID-19 facility, since Sunday.
+Legendary actor Dilip Kumar on Wednesday underwent a successful pleural aspiration procedure and will be discharged tomorrow if he remains stable, Dr Jalil Parkar, the chest specialist treating the screen icon, said.
+The 98-year-old actor was admitted to suburban Khar-based Hinduja Hospital, a non-COVID-19 facility, on Sunday after he complained of breathlessness.
+He is currently under treatment.

-Kumar, who was diagnosed with bilateral pleural effusion -- a build-up of excess fluid between the layers of the pleura outside the lungs -- is expected to return home tomorrow, said family friend Faisal Farooqui.
+Kumar was diagnosed with bilateral pleural effusion -- a build-up of excess fluid between the layers of the pleura outside the lungs.

-''Thank you for your prayers.
+''A minor procedure was done on Dilip Kumar in the afternoon between 1.30-2 PM, in the presence of Dr Nitin Gokhale and myself, wherein, 350ml of pleural was aspirated.
+Dilip Kumar stood the procedure well.
+His post procedure oxygen was 100 percent,'' Parkar told PTI.
+The doctor said Kumar was taken to the ICU for the procedure and will be shifted back to the ward in the evening. ''If everything is alright, tomorrow he will go home,'' Parkar added.
+Earlier in the day, Kumar's family friend Faisal Farooqui, took to the official Twitter account of the icon to share health update with his well wishers. ''Thank you for your prayers.
 A successful pleural aspiration procedure was performed on Dilip Saab.
-I personally spoke to Dr. Jalil Parkar and Dr. Nitin Gokhale. ''They are optimistic that he will be discharged tomorrow (Thursday),'' an update on his official Twitter handle read.
-It was posted by Kumar's family friend, Faisal Farooqui.
-Parkar, the chest specialist treating the legendary actor, on Tuesday, told PTI that Kumar was stable and likely to be discharged soon.
+I personally spoke to Dr Jalil Parkar and Dr Nitin Gokhale.

+''They are optimistic that he will be discharged tomorrow (Thursday),'' the update on his official Twitter handle read.

 The Hindi cinema veteran, whose career spans over five decades with hits like ''Mughal-e-Azam'', ''Devdas'', ''Naya Daur'', and ''Ram Aur Shyam'', was admitted to the same hospital last month for a regular health check-up.